Securing Opportunity Wherever Computing Happens

 PSA Certified is now recognized by governments, insurance vendors, industry bodies and IoT leaders (AVS) as a direct response to the growing threat, cost, and resource requirements faced by organizations as new threats emerge

-Commissioned by Arm on behalf of PSA Certified, the PSA Certified report offers an annual review of progress of security and what is needed to protect from adversaries.
+Commissioned by Arm on behalf of PSA Certified, the PSA Certified Security report offers an annual review of progress on connected security and what is needed to protect devices from adversaries.
+The 2023 report covers:

 Committed to Securing Innovation